sean-huni/Jumpers/README.md

 # Jumpers
 'Jumpers' is a Vagrant project that is meant to help devs/ops spawn virtual servers on the fly & focus on the task at hand, instead of wasting valuable time on covering up the steep learning-curve, downloading, installing & configuring virtual servers.
+Think of this project as a jump-start for setting-up the v-servers required to play with Docker-Swarm or Kubernetes

 ## Prerequisites
 - Linux Ubuntu OS.